About the University

 The President and Vice Chancellor, and the University Executive Board

-Our President and Vice-Chancellor is Professor Sir Keith Burnett.
+Our President and Vice-Chancellor is Professor Koen Lamberts.

-The University Executive Board includes the Provost and Deputy Vice-Chancellor, five Vice-Presidents and Heads of Faculty, Vice-President (Learning & Teaching), Vice-President (Research & Innovation), Chief Operating Officer and Chief Financial Officer.
+The University Executive Board includes the Provost and Deputy Vice-Chancellor, five Vice-Presidents and Heads of Faculty, Vice-President (Learning & Teaching), Vice-President (Research & Innovation), Chief Operating Officer, Chief Financial Officer and the Director of Academic Services.

 Mission, Vision and Identity